zuto/application-acquisition-submissions-contract/README.md

       | SUB CONTRACT| 'sub contractor'              | Applicant’s current address town                        | 'sub contractor'            |
       | CARER       | 'carer'                       | Applicant’s current address town                        | 'carer'                     |

-- Telephone: Must be null or a standard uk phone number, starting with 0
+- Telephone {string}: Must be null or a standard UK phone number, starting with 0.
-- Years: Years spent in employment, between 0 and 100
+- Years {number}: Years spent in employment, between 0 and 100.
-- Months: Months spent in employment, between 0 and 11
+- Months {number}: Months spent in employment, between 0 and 11.
-- NetMonthlyIncome: Must be null, or greater than or equal to 0
+- NetMonthlyIncome {number}: Must be null, or greater than or equal to 0.
 - EmploymentAddress:
-    - NameNumber: The name or number of the property, either null or between 1 and 100 characters
+    - NameNumber {string or null}: The address line 1  name or number of the property, either null or between 1 and 100 characters.
+Do not pass empty string.
-    - Street: Must be null or be between 1 and 100 characters
+    - Street {string or null}: Must be null or be between 1 and 100 characters.
+Do not pass empty string.
-    - TownCity: Must be between 1 and 100 characters
+    - TownCity {string}: Must be between 1 and 100 characters.
+Do not pass empty string.
-    - County: Must be null or between 1 and 100 characters
+    - County {string or null}: Must be null or between 1 and 100 characters.
+Do not pass empty string.
-    - PostCode: Must be null or between 1 and 20 characters
+    - PostCode {string or null}: Must be null or between 1 and 20 characters.
+Do not pass empty string.

  Our lender panel requires 2 years employment history, so multiple employments that add up to 2 or more years will need to be passed to us.
 (We only accept up to 10 employment entries).